Curetix/webfiction-scraper/docs/creating_configs.md

 ## URLs and Metadata

 Let's start with the most simple option.
-The **startUrl** key is the URL of the web serial's first chapter, like so:
+The **startUrl** key is the URL of the web fictions first chapter, like so:

 ```yaml
 startUrl: https://wanderinginn.com/2016/07/27/1-00/